Code-Institute-Submissions/ck00lman-kool-styles/README.md

 Permission Based Features
 * If the user is logged in as a superuser/staff or has permissions to perform CRUD functions, the user would be able to see the edit or delete a product.

+### Products Detail Page
+* On the product detail page the user will be able to see the product details such as:
+- Name
+- Category | Subcategory
+- Brand
+- Rating
+- Edit | Delete
+- Description
+- Size (If product has size attribute)
+- Quantity - and + for decreasing or increasing the quantity
+- Add to Bag
+- Add to Favorites

 ### User Account Management Page
 * The account management pages are fully managed by Django-AllAuth